MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors: Analysis on Filter Methods

 \section{Analysis on Filter Methods}

-We construct reliable \ourtask~datasets using SimCSE and EMScore.
-The visualizations of the similarity scores derived by SimCSE and EMScore is shown as Figure~\ref{fig:fig_dist_total}.
-For the SimCSE distribution, we select target queries of "person turn a light on", "The person peels a kiwi", and "He is using a push mower to mow the grass" for the Charades-STA, TACoS, and ActivityNet, respectively.
-The similar queries for those target queries filtered using SimCSE is as Table~\ref{table3}.
+We construct trustful \ourtask~datasets using SimCSE and EMScore.
+The visualizations of the results derived by SimCSE and EMScore for the TACoS dataset are shown in Figure~\ref{fig:dist_tacos}-(a).
+We select \textit{"The person peels a kiwi"} to show the distribution of SimCSE embeddings.

+Figure~\ref{fig:semeval} shows the distribution of SimCSE score and human-annotated STS16\cite{agirre2016semeval} dataset score.
+STS16 dataset provides text pairs and annotated similarity scores (five-point Likert scale).
+In the dataset, two texts are regarded as similar when the score is higher than 3.
+We visualize the distribution of SimCSE and human annotated scores for all text pairs in the dataset, and select $t^{+}_{te}=0.9$ and $t^{-}_{te}=0.5$ as thresholds for the SimCSE filtering to derive MVMR positive and negative candidates, respectively.
+STS16 dataset includes text pairs that are challenging to distinguish.
+However, the three datasets utilized in our experiment do not demand similarity measurement at such a complex level.
+Consequently, we can reliably discern the similarity between queries using the provided thresholds.